 I adore turf houses, also called sod houses, they are so typical Icelandic.
 So I think it is proper to write about the oldest turf house in Iceland, the historical farm of Keldur in South-Iceland.

-Keldur is one of only very few preserved turf houses in South-Iceland, the other ones are f.ex. the turf house at Austur-Meðalholt, which is now a museum, and at Skógar museum you will find a lovely reconstructed turf house.
+Keldur is one of only very few preserved turf houses in South-Iceland, the other ones are f.ex. the turf house at Austur-Meðalholt, which is now a museum, and at Skógar museum you will find a lovely collection of turf houses.

-At the farm of Keldur you will find the oldest surviving turf buildings of this kind in Iceland.
-The front buildings are parallel to the farmyard, which is a design which has been used at Keldur since the middle ages.
-The hall of the turf houses is the oldest turf house hall in Iceland.
+At the farm of Keldur, you will find the oldest surviving turf buildings of this kind in Iceland.
+The front buildings are parallel to the farmyard, which is a design that has been used at Keldur since the middle ages.
+The hall (skáli) of the turf houses is believed to be the oldest turf house hall in Iceland.

 The turf houses at Keldur have been rebuilt many times.
 The present turf houses were rebuilt after big earthquakes shook the houses in 1896 and 1912.

 The ruins of 16-18 farmsteads have been found at Keldur.

 Mt.
 Hekla volcano

 Close to Keldur is the well-known volcano Mt.
 Hekla, which erupts pretty frequently, and from Keldur is a beautiful view of the volcano (see my photo above).
 Mt.
 Hekla can often be seen with this strange looking cloud on her top, which makes her look like she is wearing a cap with a tassel.

 Lava rocks from Hekla's eruptions were used for building the farmstead at Keldur.
 And driftwood was also used as a building material.

 The other buildings at Keldur, apart from the farm are f.ex. a smithy, a cattle-shed, a stable, store-houses, a stockyard, and a smithy.